kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaStatsPlugin-Android.md

 ---
 layout: page
-title: Configuring the Kaltura Video Player to use Kaltura Stats Plugin in Android Devices
+title: Configuring the Kaltura Video Player to use the Kaltura Stats Plugin in Android Devices
 subcat: Android
 weight: 294
 ---

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

 This article describes the steps required for configuring the Kaltura Video Player to use the Kaltura Stats Plugin on Android devices.
+This will enable you to obtain important statistical information about usage.

-## Enabling the Kaltura Stats Plugin for the Kaltura Video Player
+## Register the Kaltura Stats Plugin for the Kaltura Video Player

 To enable the Kaltura Stats Plugin, register the plugin inside your application as follows: